SARA EL SAYED

 Sara El Sayed is a writer and Sessional Academic working at the Queensland University of Technology.
-Her debut memoir Muddy People will be published by Black Inc. in 2021.
+Her debut memoir Muddy People is out now.

 Her work is featured in the anthologies Growing Up African in Australia and Arab-Australian-Other, and in publications including frankie, Overland and The Lifted Brow.
 She was shortlisted for the 2019 Richell Prize for Emerging Writers.